 (iii) molecules that result from the replication of those described in (i) or (ii) above.

-A. No employee may conduct research involving recombinant or synthetic nucleic acid molecules, infectious agents, and/or transfer vectors at Lewis & Clark without approval from the IBC and compliance with applicable requirements.
-This also applies to research involving recombinant or synthetic nucleic acid molecules that is sponsored by Lewis & Clark.
+A. No employee may conduct research involving recombinant or synthetic nucleic acid molecules, infectious agents, toxins, and/or transfer vectors at Lewis & Clark without approval from the IBC and compliance with applicable requirements.
+This also applies to research sponsored by Lewis & Clark.
 Participation in research at other institutions by Lewis & Clark faculty or research staff is expected to be approved by that institution’s IBC.

 B. The IBC shall review all research proposals or protocols involving the use of recombinant or synthetic nucleic acid molecules, infectious agents, and/or associated transfer vectors.